coastlines/dodgeball/README.md

       * a player becomes a teammate

 # EXTRA
-* Add an *input* at the top of the Window that allows for a user to add new people!
+* Add an *input* at the top of the Window that allows for a user to add new people! -- nope
-* Make a *random-izer* to automatically select teams for us!
+* Make a *random-izer* to automatically select teams for us! -- maybe
   * Math.floor(Math.random() * 10 + 1)
-* Create *additional teams*
+* Create *additional teams* -- nope
-* Change the *color* of the text for each color based on the color of their team!
+* Change the *color* of the text for each color based on the color of their team! -- maybe
-* Make a button to *remove Players from Teams* and back to the Players list.
+* Make a button to *remove Players from Teams* and back to the Players list. -- maybe
-* Make a button to *remove Player from the Players List* and move them into the People List.
+* Make a button to *remove Player from the Players List* and move them into the People List. -- maybe